Hong Kong sets date for clean fuel switch at berth

 The EU’s strict new controls on sulphur emissions from shipping fuel come into force today.

 The current limit on sulphur content of 3.5% will be rolled back to 0.5% by 2020.
-Without the changes, shipping would be responsible for more of the region’s sulphur emissions than all its land-based sources put together.
+Without the changes, shipping would be responsible for more of the region’s sulphur emissions than all its

 In addition to limiting acid rain causing sulphur output, it will also reduce the amount of particulate matter in the air, tiny particles that can have serious health impacts.